 The Egyptian goddess of Isis is kind of like a version of Athena.
 Or, to put it another way, Isis was also worshiped in ancient Greece, and there is evidence that Athena and Isis were meshed together and equally separate if not synonymous.
 At any rate, as an Egyptian goddess, Isis governed wisdom and magic.

-Isis was also a lunar goddess.
+Isis was also a moon goddess.
 In terms of wisdom, we could say that she represents hidden meanings, and encourages humans to pierce through darkness and shadows in order to gain esoteric wisdom and insight.
-Both she as a goddess and her affiliate with the moon is feminine in symbolism.
+Both she as a goddess and her affiliation with the moon is feminine in symbolism.

 This implies subtle wisdom.
 Rather than sun-god wisdom which, symbolically is assertive, active and maybe even tyrannical (at least in terms of mythological symbolism) – goddess-moon symbolism is a demure, cunning, understated wisdom.
 Neither associations are good or bad – they are just identifications of male/sun & female/moon energy when exploring wisdom of Isis.

 In addition to magic and wisdom, Isis was also a deity of fertility, women, mothers and children.
 This implies wisdom in terms of family and teaching children.
 When we look to goddesses of wisdom, Isis shows us how to share knowledge of the cycles of life (as in birth and life as fertility implies).
 She also shows us how to raise our children to impact life-cycles in better ways in the future – essentially, extending insights in order to endow our children with the ability to make better choices for the sake of a better future.